SodaStream: 1970s-1980s: Management buyout, UK growth, and Cadbury Schweppes acquisition

-Subsidiary of Cadbury Schweppes; purchase by Soda-Club

-In 1985, after various changes of ownership, SodaStream became a wholly owned subsidiary of Cadbury Schweppes, although it operated as an autonomous business within the group.
+1998-2010: Soda-Club era

 In 1998, SodaStream was bought by Soda-Club, an Israeli company founded in 1991 by Peter Wiseburgh, who from 1978 to 1991 had been Israel's exclusive distributor for SodaStream, creating the world's largest home carbonation systems supplier.
 In 2003, Soda-Club closed the SodaStream factory in Peterborough, moving the company's gas cylinder refilling and refurbishment department to Germany.
 Under the ownership of Soda-Club, the brand has been relaunched in many markets, with new machines and new flavours available in 41 countries.
-In 2012, SodaStream teamed with Yves Béhar to introduce SodaStream Source, a line of soda machines designed with a special emphasis on sustainability.
-Béhar's design earned SodaStream a Good Housekeeping Institute seal of approval in 2013.
+During this period, SodaStream began to find success in the US market, going from little to no revenue in 2003 to $7 million in 2008.

+In 2007, Israeli private equity firm Fortissimo Capital acquired a controlling interest in SodaStream with an investment of $14 million and named Soda-Club head Daniel Birnbaum CEO.
+Birnbaum, who was credited with resuscitating the company, remained CEO until 2019.

 2010 NASDAQ IPO

 SodaStream International Ltd. went public on the NASDAQ stock exchange in November 2010.
 The stock offering was jointly led by J.P.
 Morgan Securities and Deutsche Bank Securities.

 At the time, the IPO was the eighth largest for an Israeli company on the NASDAQ and during the year 2010 one of the top-performing IPOs generally.
 To celebrate SodaStream's listing on the NASDAQ, CEO Daniel Birnbaum was invited to ring the exchange's closing bell on 3 November 2010.
-By August 2011, SodaStream's market capitalisation had risen from $367 million to $1.46 billion.

-During 2012, earnings per share grew by 57% and the stock experienced aggressive growth.
-In June 2013, Israeli financial newspaper Calcalist incorrectly predicted a $2 billion Pepsi takeover of SodaStream, sending SODA stock higher before the rumours were promptly debunked by PepsiCo.

-Analysts had expected another 27% growth in 2013 with earnings projected to grow 30% over the next 5 years.
-2013's actual net earnings were down relative to 2012 despite an increase in sales; in 2014, the company's stock dropped to its lowest value since 2012.
-Barclays PLC analyst David Kaplan cited US Secretary of State John Kerry's warnings about the economic effects of boycotts of Israeli companies in the occupied territories and the company's failure to clarify the reasons for missed earning targets as causes for the drop.

-In October 2014, SodaStream announced its revenue for 2014 was expected to decline to $562.7 million, a 9% decrease from the previous year, while a report by Zacks Equity Research stated that net income for 2014 is expected to be 42% lower than in 2013.
-Zacks Equity Research cited declining sales in the United States, where an increasing number of consumers are choosing "more natural, less caloric and water based beverages" as opposed to traditional carbonated soft drinks.
+PepsiCo acquisition

+In August 2018, SodaStream was acquired by PepsiCo for US$3.2 billion.
+The purchase represented a part of PepsiCo's strategic plan to shift toward offering healthier snack and drink products.
+In addition, PepsiCo stated that the acquisition was part of a larger corporate initiative focusing on environmentally friendly and cost-effective beverages.